-The health benefits of almonds are potent and plentiful.
-Rich in healthy fats and nutrients such as magnesium, this food supports weight loss, and it can help lower cholesterol.
+Almonds have what it takes to support your wellness and well-being.
+Rich in healthy fats and nutrients such as magnesium, this food helps you maintain an optimal weight, and it can help lower cholesterol.

 Fresh N’ Lean is the nation’s largest organic meal delivery service.
 Our tasty, chef-prepared cuisine is always fresh and never frozen, and we offer five convenient meal plans: Protein+, Keto, Paleo, Standard Vegan and Low-Carb Vegan.
 Choose Fresh N’ Lean for affordable nutrition, delivered to your doorstep.